 {Tag.<TagName>}

-An easier way to add a tag to a report is by right click on the toolbar Tag Button and finding the tag through all Solution elements.
-It will place the tag with the correct formatting.
+An easier way to add a tag to a report is by right-clicking on the toolbar Tag Button and selecting the desired tag.
+The tag will be placed in the document in accordance with its formatting.

 Adding Symbols